 How Asheville Academy Can Help

-Asheville Academy for Girls is a therapeutic boarding school for middle school girls, ages 10-14 struggling with mental health issues and learning how to regulate their emotions, for example, by throwing tantrums.
+Asheville Academy is a therapeutic boarding school for middle school girls, ages 10-14 struggling with mental health issues and learning how to regulate their emotions, for example, by throwing tantrums.
 Anger is a normal emotion and it is generally healthy to be able to express anger, but it can be associated with tantrums, aggression, or defiance if it is not well understood or controlled.
 Our treatment team works with students to learn how to recognize underlying issues that affect tantrums and to communicate their anger in healthy ways.
 Our staff build close connections with students and apply individualized strategies to help de-escalate students in crisis and offer emotional support.
 Students learn how to regulate their anger by adopting healthy coping skills through art therapy, recreation activities, and equine-assisted therapy.

 For more information about tantrums in middle school girls, call 800-264-8709.
 We can help your family today!